mavillez/Oblivion/docs/source/modules_examples.rst

   hello world from process 467
   hello world from process 117

-Et voilà, the cores replied and said "hello" to the world.
+Et voilà, the cores replied saying "hello" to the world.

+Note that the user needs to replace the <ACCOUNT NAME> by his project account name, otherwise the system ouputs an error message and does not execute the script.

 3. scipy, numpy, numexpr, pandas